 Analysts should be cognizant of common vision deficiencies when presenting results with different colors.
-A significant portion of the population cannot distinguish red from green so a letter or number scale might be more appropriate in certain cases.
+Consider using redundant visual cures instead of relying on color alone (e.g., use colors along with letters or shapes).

-Upgrading Simulation Models October 2017
+Upgrading Simulation Models January 2018

 Keeping a model relevant and useful often requires upgrading it to the latest release of the simulation software.
 As noted in TEOpS 16-20-4, the PTV Group typically releases major updates to the Vissim software once a year and Trafficware typically releases major updates to the Synchro/SimTraffic Studio software every two to three years.
 The software vendor may release minor updates, to address software bugs/errors, as often as once a month.
 As a note, there have not been any updates to Paramics since 2012.